-application:

-Override the reported application name.

-Note - On Java systems where multiple, distinct applications may be

-served by a single process, this configuration causes the agent to \

-all discovered applications as one application with the given name.

-name: NEEDS_TO_BE_SET

-Add the name of the application group with which this

-application should be associated in the Contrast UI.

-group: NEEDS_TO_BE_SET

-Add the application code this application should use in the Contrast UI.

-code: NEEDS_TO_BE_SET

-Override the reported application version.

-version: NEEDS_TO_BE_SET

-Apply labels to an application.
-Labels must

-be formatted as a comma-delimited list.

-Example - 'label1,label2,label3'

-tags: NEEDS_TO_BE_SET

-Define a set of 'key=value' pairs (which conforms to RFC 2253) for

-specifying user-defined metadata associated with the application.
-The

-set must be formatted as a comma-delimited list of 'key=value' pairs.

-Example - 'business-unit=accounting, office=Baltimore'

-'''

-''' metadata: NEEDS_TO_BE_SET Provide the ID of a session which already exists in the Contrast UI.
+''' application should be associated in the Contrast UI. group: NEEDS_TO_BE_SET Add the application code this application should use in the Contrast UI. code: NEEDS TO BE SET Override the reported application version. version: NEEDS_TO_BE_SET Apply labels to an application.
+Labels must be formatted as a comma-delimited list.
+Example - 'label1,label2,label3' tags: NEEDS_TO_BE_SET Define a set of 'key=value' pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
+The set must be formatted as a comma-delimited list of 'key=value' pairs.
+Example - 'business-unit=accounting, office=Baltimore' metadata: NEEDS_TO_BE_SET Provide the ID of a session which already exists in the Contrast UI.
 Vulnerabilities discovered by the agent are associated with this session.
 If an invalid ID is supplied, the agent will be disabled.
-This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session id: NEEDS TO BE SET Provide metadata which is used to create a new session ID in the Contrast UI.
+This option and 'application.session_metadata' are mutually exclusive; if both are set, the agent will be disabled. session_id: NEEDS_TO_BE_SET Provide metadata which is used to create a new session ID in the Contrast UI.
 Vulnerabilities discovered by the agent are associated with this new session.
 This value should be formatted as 'key=value' pairs (conforming to RFC 2253).
 Available key names for this configuration are branchName, buildNumber, commitHash, committer, gitTag, repository, testRun, and version.
-This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET
+This option and 'application.session_id' are mutually exclusive; if both are set the agent will be disabled. session_metadata: NEEDS_TO_BE_SET ----- ==== server Use the settings in this section to set metadata for the server hosting this agent.
+Contrast recognizes common, supported server names, paths, types and environments.
+Doing this may require a new server or license, and it may affect functionality of some features. ----- ==== server: Override the reported server name. name: localhost Override the reported server environment.
+Valid values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'. environment: development '''

-server

-Use the properties in this section to set

-metadata for the server hosting this agent.

---

-server:

-Override the reported server name.

-name: localhost

-Override the reported server environment.
-Valid

-values include 'QA', 'PRODUCTION' and 'DEVELOPMENT'.

-environment: development
+'''

 Apply a list of labels to the server.
 Labels

 must be formatted as a comma-delimited list.

 Example - 'label1,label2,label3'

+#

 tags: NEEDS_TO_BE_SET

 Override the reported server path.
 New after

 .NET Framework v21.3.1 and .NET Core v1.8.0.

 path: NEEDS_TO_BE_SET

 '''